Chinese carmaker Geely targets Russian sales push with Belarus venture

 The firm said on Monday it signed an agreement with the Belarus government for a joint venture with initial planned annual capacity of 120,000 vehicles.

-Zhejiang Geely Holding Group Co Ltd is already the top-selling Chinese carmaker in Russia, according to the Association of European Businesses (AEB), followed closely by Lifan, Great Wall and Chery.
+Zhejiang Geely Holding Group Co Ltd GEELY.UL is already the top-selling Chinese carmaker in Russia, according to the Association of European Businesses (AEB), followed closely by Lifan, Great Wall (2333.HK) (601633.SS) and Chery CHERY.UL.

 Geely said the capacity of the Belarus plant would eventually rise to allow it to supply Russia, Ukraine and other former Soviet states.